Textured vegetable protein

-Textured or texturized vegetable protein (TVP), also known as textured soy protein (TSP), soy meat, or soya chunks is a defatted soy flour product, a by-product of extracting soybean oil.
+Textured or texturized vegetable protein (TVP), also known as textured soy protein (TSP), soy meat, or soya chunks, is a defatted soy flour product, a by-product of extracting soybean oil.
 It is often used as a meat analogue or meat extender.
-It is quick to cook, with a protein content comparable to certain meats.
+It is quick to cook, with a protein content comparable to some animal-derived meats.

 TVP may be produced from any protein-rich seed meal left over from vegetable oil production.
 Specifically, a wide range of pulse seeds besides soybean, including lentils, peas, and faba beans, may be used for TVP production.
 Peanut-based TVP is produced in China where peanut oil is a popular cooking oil.

 History

 Textured vegetable protein was invented by the agricultural commodities and food processing company Archer Daniels Midland in the 1960s; the company owns the name "textured vegetable protein" and the acronym TVP as registered trademarks.
 Archer Daniels Midland had developed a textured soy protein isolate made with an extruder in the shape of rods or tubes.
-The soy protein isolate was produced in a small pilot plant and sold for use in chili powder, but the product was not commercially successful.
+The soy protein isolate was produced in a small pilot plant and sold for use in chili, but the product was not commercially successful.
 By 1968, TVP was widely used in a variety of food products, and consumption skyrocketed after 1971, when TVP was approved for use in school lunch programs.
-By 1980, similar products were being produced by rival companies in America, but Archer Daniels Midland remained the leader in TVP production.
+By 1980, similar products were being produced by rival companies, but Archer Daniels Midland remained the leader in TVP production.